Implementation of Ship Hybridisation

 To achieve objectives and results it is necessary to work cross borders and to have a partnership which includes a variety of fleet owners, engine builders, knowledge institutes and port authorities.
 Cross border working is necessary because navigation is often cross-border.
 Permissions, certifications and bunkering facilities should be designed and settled in a way to create standards such that shippers have certainty when starting with low carbon propulsion systems.
 Our cross border approach makes it possible to retrofit different kind of existing vessels and to build new vessels by using hybrid and H2/fuel cell propulsion systems.
 All technological knowledge and data is available in the consortium for successful pilots to demonstrate feasibility of these systems.
 This collaboration is also necessary to develop and valorise applicable tools/methods and to demonstrate results to a large network of companies and stakeholders which will be of importance for further uptake and roll-out.

-The cross-border cooperation proceeds well after a short period of getting used to each other.
+The cross-border cooperation proceeds well although we couldn't meet much.
 Knowledge partners have collaborated well on the development of tools and methods and pilot partners contributed there where needed.
-In the other way around, knowledge partners have supported the pilot partners with the preparational works.
-All partners make good contributions to meetings, workshops and other events.
+In the other way around, knowledge partners have supported pilot partners with preparational works.
+All partners make good contributions to meetings and workshops.